arena-ai/arena/docs/installation.md

 ## Create the cluster

-The cluster can be created with the command below:
+The cluster itself can be created with the command below:

 ```sh
 az aks create \